American Institute of Floral Designers

 The American Institute of Floral Designers (AIFD), established in 1965, is a non-profit organization dedicated to recognizing and promoting the art of floral design as a professional career.
-Its members engage in a variety of professional programs and activities< through a network of six (6) regional chapters throughout the United States and Canada.
+It has 6 regional chapters in the United States and Canada.

 Membership

 The American Institute of Floral Designers offers two designations to candidates who have demonstrated advanced professional ability of floral artistry: AIFD (Accredited in Floral Design) and CFD (Certified Floral Designer).

-To receive either of these designations a candidate must first complete an online test based on the AIFD® Guide to Floral Design: Terms, Techniques, and Traditions (3rd edition).
-Candidates must receive a mark of 80% or better in order to be eligible to participate in the second phase, the PFDE® hands-on design session.

-In the second phase the candidate must demonstrate their design artistry by creating five (5) arrangements in specific categories which are announced during the Accreditation Evaluation testing.
-This testing takes place during a four hour window at the annual AIFD Symposium.

-Each of the five designs are evaluated by seven members of the AIFD National Membership Committee for the following attributes, as defined in The AIFD Guide to Floral Design : Terms, Techniques, and Traditions: